nkoshimoto/genulens/README.md

 ### v1.0 (May 2021)
 First release on May 24 2021.

-## For star simulation
-A version to simulate stars rather than microlensing events is currently under development, and will be issued shortly.

 ## Before installation
 Please ensure that GSL (GNU Scientific Library) is installed in your environment.